 Road to Zero: A Plan to Eliminate Roadway Deaths

-Please join with us to urge President Biden and his incoming leadership team to commit to reduce traffic fatalities to zero by 2050.
+Please join with us to urge the Biden Administration to commit to reducing traffic fatalities to zero by 2050.
 As a nation, it is time to take decisive and collective action to address roadway safety and preventable crashes to save hundreds of thousands of lives and end the millions of life-altering injuries seen each year.Learn More

 The Road to Zero Coalition, managed by the National Safety Council, released a comprehensive report laying out strategies to end roadway deaths in the U.S. by 2050.
 It is the first time so many organizations have collaborated to put forth a plan to address motor vehicle fatalities, which recently increased after years of decline.